 Many different units have been used to report the rate of oxygen consumption, OCR (Tables 7 and 8).
 For cellular studies we recommend that O2 flow be expressed in units of attomole (10-18 mol) of O2 consumed by each cell in a second [amol·s-1·cell-1], numerically equivalent to [pmol·s-1·10-6 cells].
 This convention allows information to be easily used when designing experiments in which oxygen uptake must be considered.
-For example, to estimate the volume-specific O2 flux in a instrumental chamber that would be expected at a particular cell number concentration, one simply needs to multiply the flow per cell by the number of cells per volume of interest.
-This provides the amount of O_2 [mol] consumed per time [s-1] per unit volume [L-1].
-At an O_2 flow of 100 amol·s-1·cell-1 and a cell density of 10^9 cells·L-1 (10^6 cells·mL-1), the volume-specific O_2 flux is 100 nmol·s-1·L-1 (100 pmol·s-1·mL-1).
-Because the litre is the basic unit of volume for concentration and is used for most solution chemical kinetics, if one multiplies $I{\text{cell},O2}$ by $C{N\text{cell}}$, then the result will not only be the amount of O_2 [mol] consumed per time [s-1] in one litre [L-1], but also the change in the concentration of oxygen per second (for any volume of an ideally closed system).
+For example, to estimate the volume-specific O2 flux in an instrument chamber that would be expected at a particular cell number concentration, one simply needs to multiply the flow per cell by the number of cells per volume of interest.
+This provides the amount of O2 [mol] consumed per time [s-1] per unit volume [L-1].
+At an O2 flow of 100 amol·s-1·cell-1 and a cell density of 109 cells·L-1 (106 cells·mL-1), the volume-specific O2 flux is 100 nmol·s-1·L-1 (100 pmol·s-1·mL-1).
+Because the litre is the basic unit of volume for concentration and is used for most solution chemical kinetics, if one multiplies $I{cell,O2}$ by C{Ncell} , then the result will not only be the amount of O_2 [mol] consumed per time [s-1] in one litre [L-1], but also the change in the concentration of oxygen per second (for any volume of an ideally closed system).
 This is ideal for kinetic modeling as it blends with chemical rate equations where concentrations are typically expressed in mol·L-1 (Wagner et al. 2011).